CrashedBboy/Network-Simulation/README.md

 # Network-Simulation
-Computer network simulation using C++ and NS-3
+Network simulation of TCP/IP, UDP/IP, LAN, and WiFi using C++ and NS-3

 ## Protocols (Ongoing)